fourdollars/jenkins-resource/README.md

 #### put step params

  * stringParameters: Optional.
+Conflict to fileParameter.
  * fileParameter: Optional.
+Conflict to stringParameters.
  * timeout: Optional, seconds to timeout.
 No timeout by default.

 ### Job Example